 This history, in this case the history of modern music, would be written without a band called Death in it, because they refused to compromise, a decision that left them in the large slush pile of the uncompromising.

 Before any reader leaps to their feet in applause, they should consider the fact that Clive Davis had enough experience in the industry, and in the market, to know that some artistic convictions just will not work.
-Before anyone raises their fist in solidarity of Hackney’s provocative rebellion, they should consider that anyone that worked with talent for as long as Davis had, understood artistic temperament, and that artistic variation was his life’s blood.
-They should also consider the fact that the man had worked with a wide array of artists including: Rod Stewart, Janis Joplin, Barry Manilow, Carlos Santana, and Aretha Franklin.
-A man that has worked with such a wide array of talent doesn’t do so with an uncompromising ego.
+Before anyone raises their fist in solidarity of Hackney’s provocative rebellion, they should consider that anyone who worked with talent for as long as Davis had, understood artistic temperament, and that artistic variation was his life’s blood.
+They should also consider the fact that the man worked with a wide array of artists including: Rod Stewart, Janis Joplin, Barry Manilow, Carlos Santana, and Aretha Franklin.
+A man who has worked with such a wide array of talent doesn’t do so with an uncompromising ego.
 We can guess that he was forced to indulge artistic temperaments throughout his career, and that he may even have encouraged obnoxious rebellion to his requests, but that he learned, somewhere along the way, that the road to success occurs at a crossroads between artistic idealism and the realities of the industry.

 Davis, like any talent executive, knew talent when he spotted it.
-He knew that all talent can be tweaked, but that there is some vital ingredient to all artists that makes them unique.
+He knew that all talent can be tweaked, but that there are some vital ingredients to all artists that makes them unique.
 He knew that if one tweaked that natural talent too much, they could end up losing the unique quality that made them the exceptional talents that he had decided to sign.
 A man like Davis couldn’t have achieved half of what he did in the music business, if he wasn’t able to recognize when to tweak and when not to tweak.

 Clive Davis was later proven correct when the members of Death attempted to release a single without him, and they were greeted with rejection every step of the way.
 The members of the band told the documentarians of A Band Called Death that the rejection they faced had little to do with the music, or their overall talent.
 The rejection, they said, had everything to do with that moment when they were forced to reveal the name of their band to the various outlets they pursued.
-After enduring years of such rejection, Hackney did finally relent.
-He changed the name of the band to The 4th Movement, and the band changed their form of music from punk rock to gospel.
-After this proved unsuccessful, the other band members formed a reggae band called Lambsbread.
-The band called Death would receive the notoriety they felt they always deserved, thirty-five years later, and eight years after David Hackney’s death.
+One of the band members claimed that after a time, he would cringe when the name of band would arise.
+He stated that he had nothing against the name, and he knew Hackney’s drive to maintain the name, but the band member experienced negative reactions to the name so many times that he would cringe when it came up.

 It’s easy for those of us watching the movie A Band Called Death to criticize David Hackney, in hindsight.
 It’s easy for us to cringe when we learn that the members of his band told him, in private, that his decision to stick with the name of the band was beyond foolish.
 Hackney believed in his band, however, and he believed that the name Death, and the theme that spawned from it, was the comprehensive idea behind the band gelling so well together.
-The idea of listening to Clive Davis, selecting a different name, and moving onto a career with a different name, may have felt “plastic” to the 1971 Hackney.
+The idea of listening to Clive Davis, however, selecting a different name, and moving onto a career with a different name, may have felt “plastic” to the 1971 Hackney.